BazzaCuda/MinimalistMediaPlayerX/README.md

 `F6`                    | cycle through all audio tracks in the media file `Ctrl-V`                | set System Volume to Max **Window Control** |
-`ESCape`                | exit Fullscreen mode, or exit the app if not in fullscreen mode `F`                     | show/cancel `[F]`ullScreen mode `G`                     | `[G]`reater window size.
+`ESCape`                | exit Fullscreen mode, or exit the app if not in fullscreen mode.
+Also closes all popup dialog boxes and messages
+`F`                     | show/cancel `[F]`ullScreen mode
+`G`                     | `[G]`reater window size.
 Can be held down for rapid increase `Ctrl-G`                | reduce, i.e. un`[G]`reater, the window size.
 Can be held down for rapid decrease